|Elliott Sound Products||Inverter AC Power Supplies|

 With distortion of just over 5% (the mains can be worse than that), an RMS voltage of 231.5V and a peak value of 310V, the above waveform is very close to that obtained directly from the mains.
 Because of the clipping, the efficiency will be in the vicinity of 70-75% - somewhat better than the theoretical maximum with a pure sinewave.
 The transistors still need substantial heatsinks, and of course every Watt of heat has to be supplied by the battery.

 As should be apparent, this is not an ideal circuit.
 The relatively low distortion is good for motors and other inductive loads, and causes little stress to any load because it's close to what comes out of a wall outlet.
-However the extra battery drain is high enough that you lose nearly 30% of the battery's capacity in heat.
+However the extra battery drain is high enough that you lose at least 30% of the battery's capacity in heat.

 Because this is not a viable option, no representative circuit is provided.
 If anyone wanted to build an inverter using linear amplifiers, it is feasible and potentially useful if the power levels are low.
 One example that comes to mind is to use a crystal-controlled sinewave oscillator, IC power amplifier and a suitable transformer to create up to 10W or so.
-Such an arrangement is ideal for driving synchronous clocks that generally only use 2-3W at the most.
+Such an arrangement is ideal for driving synchronous clocks or turntable motors that generally only use 2-3W at the most.
 Ensuring that the amplifier does clip will help to reduce the total power dissipation.

 PWM is the technology of choice for maximum efficiency and a clean sinewave output.
 The modulation frequency should be high enough to ensure no-one can hear it, which typically means at least 25kHz.
 Lower frequencies can be used, but the noise from the transformer or filter inductor may be intolerable and the filter components will be larger and more expensive.
 There are countless chip-sets available for making PWM circuits, and it's not difficult to get very high performance with high efficiency.
 It's possible to get a properly designed Class-D amplifier to have an efficiency of between 80% and 90%, but there will also be transformer losses that must be considered.